 If parents are not made Authorized Users, account counselors can only share general information and financial policies.
 Nothing specific to the student’s account may be shared without the student’s consent.
 Parents seeking access to their student’s financial information will need to ask their student to make them Authorized Users.

-Under FERPA, students hold the right to the release of their academic information.
+Under FERPA, students hold the right to access and authorize the release of their education records with certain exceptions.
 Even if parents pay tuition for their student, they do not have access to their student’s educational records without their student’s signed, written consent to do so for each access.
-As is required of all colleges and universities based on federal law, Biola University complies with these regulations by dealing exclusively with the student.
-It is now the responsibility of the Student to pass on any FERPA protected information their parents request.
+Biola University complies with these regulations by dealing exclusively with the student.
+It is the responsibility of the Student to pass on any FERPA protected information their parents request.
 This includes academic information such as financial aid information, account balance, class schedule, chapel attendance and grades.

 The Learning Center maintains student records in accordance with university policy for the handling of student records under FERPA.
 Access to clinical information is restricted to the professional staff of the Learning Center, the Dean of Student Development, the Director of the Health Center, and the Director of the Counseling Center.
 Clinical information provided in the professional documentation of disability includes the diagnosis of a physical, learning, or psychological condition, related test scores, and supplemental information provided by a licensed health care or mental health professional.

-FERPA requires that parents of students over the age of 18 receive written permission from the student before records within the institution may be released.
+FERPA requires that parents of students receive written permission from the student before records within the institution may be released.
 Should the student wish to allow parent(s) access to their file, they may complete and sign a Parent Release Form, available at the Learning Center.
 While permitting their parent(s) access to their file, the student may choose to indicate any desired limitations in thereof.

-Biola is required to obtain the student’s permission before using or disclosing their protected health information except for the purpose of treatment, payment, and healthcare operations.
+Biola is required to obtain the student’s authorization before disclosing their medical information except for the purpose of treatment, payment, and healthcare operations and in certain emergency situations where the student’s consent is not possible to obtain.
 Any other use of a student’s personal health information must have the student’s written consent before disclosure to any person.
-Once granted, students may revoke this consent in writing except to the extent that Biola University’s Student Health Center has already taken action in reliance upon the consent.
-Students also have the right to request specifically restricted use or disclosure of their protected health information.
+Once granted, students may revoke this consent in writing except to the extent that the Student Health Center has already taken action in reliance upon the consent.
+Students also have the right to request specifically restricted use or disclosure of their medical information.
 All requests for such consent and/or restriction must be made in writing.

-The Health Center may also disclose protected health information for the purpose of reporting to public health authorities, the FDA, or to alert persons who have been exposed to a communicable disease.
-Also, if the Health Center has reason to believe that a student is a victim of abuse, neglect, or domestic violence, they may disclose protected health information as required by law to a social services or other governmental agency authorized to receive such reports.
-In addition, they may disclose protected health information to police, or other law enforcement officials.
+The Health Center may also disclose medical information for the purpose of reporting to public health authorities, the FDA, or to alert persons who have been exposed to a communicable disease.
+Also, if the Health Center has reason to believe that a student is a victim of abuse, neglect, or domestic violence, they may disclose such information as required by law to a social services or other governmental agency authorized to receive such reports.
+In addition, they may disclose medical information to police, or other law enforcement officials or pursuant to court order.

-The Biola Counseling Center provides psychotherapeutic services in compliance with California State Law.
-Information revealed by a client who is 18 years of age or older is protected by legal, professional, and ethical standards, such that, with a few important exceptions, all material is confidential and cannot be released to anyone without the written consent of the therapy client.
-Protected information includes all information regarding a client’s association with Biola Counseling Center.
+The Biola Counseling Center (BCC) provides psychotherapeutic services in compliance with CIMA.
+Information revealed by a client is protected by legal, professional, and ethical standards, such that, with a few important exceptions, all material is confidential and cannot be released to anyone without the written consent of the therapy client.
+Protected information includes all information regarding a client’s association with BCC.
 This includes, among other types of information, confirmation that a particular person is or is not a patient at BCC.
-Ethically and legally, however, if a psychotherapist functioning in his or her professional capacity is given information that results in reasonable suspicion that the client may harm themselves or someone else, the therapist must inform appropriate personnel in order to protect the client.
+Ethically and legally, however, if a psychotherapist functioning in his or her professional capacity is given information that results in reasonable suspicion that the client may present a danger to someone, the therapist must inform appropriate personnel in order to protect the person in potential danger.
 Additionally, if there is a reasonable possibility of abuse occurring to a child, to an elder, or to a person who is developmentally incapable of functioning as an adult, California law requires that the therapist notify proper authorities.